 Allosteric modulators offer several potential advantages over conventional non-allosteric molecules and may offer an improved therapeutic approach to conventional "orthosteric" small molecule or biological drugs.
 Addex's allosteric modulator drug discovery platform targets receptors and other proteins that are recognized as essential for therapeutic intervention.

-Addex's lead drug candidate, dipraglurant (mGlu5 negative allosteric modulator or NAM), started a pivotal registration clinical trial for Parkinson’s disease levodopa induced dyskinesia (PD-LID) in June, 2021.
-Addex is also investigating dipraglurant's therapeutic use in blepharospasm (a type of dystonia), for which a clinical trial is expected to be initiated in 2021.
+Addex's lead drug candidate, dipraglurant (mGlu5 negative allosteric modulator or NAM), is in a pivotal registration clinical trial for Parkinson’s disease levodopa induced dyskinesia (PD-LID).
+Addex is also investigating dipraglurant's therapeutic use in blepharospasm (a type of dystonia) in a clinical trial that started in September 2021.

 Other preclinical programs include: